Trupti1594/Data-structures/code_logic.md

 # Find the Largest element in an array #
   - Their are 2 approches
       1) use sorting to sort array , the last element of an array will be the largest.
 Time complexity will be O(nlogn) if using merge or quick sort.
-      2) using max variable. take 1st array index as max value and compare it will all the array elements if elemnt is greater than the max value replace the max value with that array element keep doing this till end of the array,at the end the max varibale will have largest value.
+      2) using "max" variable. take 1st array index as "max value" and compare it will all the array elements if elemnt is "greater than the max value replace the max value" with that array element keep doing this till end of the array,at the end the max varibale will have largest value.
 This will have time complexity of O(n).

 ```